-People supported by intimate partners experience better psychological health, are at lower risk of disease, and live longer.
-Responsive partner support can also build closeness, and foster greater personal achievement and relationship quality across time.
-Unfortunately, support can also have costs for recipients, including undermining autonomy, efficacy and competence.
+People supported by close others experience better psychological health, are at lower risk of disease, and live longer.
+Responsive support can also build closeness, and foster greater personal achievement and relationship quality across time.
+Unfortunately, support can also have costs for recipients, including undermining autonomy, efficacy, and competence.
 Our research attempts to reconcile these benefits and costs by identifying when and for who different types of support are effective.
 Our studies have demonstrated that to be effective, the specific type and level of support needs to address the particular needs of recipients, which is not an easy task.

 Jayamaha, S.D., & Overall, N.C.
-(2018).
+(2019).
 The dyadic nature of self-evaluations: Self-esteem and efficacy shape and are shaped by support processes in relationships.
-Social Psychological and Personality Science. doi.org/10.1177/1948550617750734
+Social Psychological and Personality Science, 10, 224-256. doi.org/10.1177/1948550617750734

 Jayamaha, S.D., Girme, Y.U., & Overall, N.C.
 (2017).
 When attachment anxiety impedes support provision: Feeling undervalued when partners are distressed.
 Journal of Family Psychology, 31, 181-191. doi.org/10.1037/fam0000222

 Overall, N.C., Girme, Y. U., & Simpson, J.A.
 (2016).
 The power of diagnostic situations: How support and conflict can foster growth and security.
 In C.R.
 Knee and H.T.
 Reis (Eds.), Positive Approaches to Optimal Relationship Development.
 New York: Cambridge University Press.

 Hammond, M.D., & Overall, N.C.
 (2015).
 Benevolent sexism and support of romantic partner’s goals: Undermining women’s competence while fulfilling men’s intimacy needs.
 Personality and Social Psychology Bulletin, 41, 1180-1194. doi.org/10.1177/0146167215593492